Golgautier/nke_autoscale/readme.md

 # Principle

-nke_autoscale image embed a python script that will monitor a unique NKE cluster.
+nke_autoscale image embed a golang binary that will monitor a unique NKE cluster.
 When resources are insufficient, it launches nodes add-on (one per one) on the cluster, to get a proper situation.
 When available resources are too high, it launches cluster scale-in to remove useless nodes (node per node too) All triggers are customizable (see "usage") through secret and a configmap.